anshul-p24/bp-fall-2021-quizapp/README.md

 Built in Android Studio using Java and XML.

-Created in collaboration with [DataStructuresAndAlgorithms](https://github.com/DataStructuresAndAlgorithms).
+Created in collaboration with [DataStructuresAndAlgorithms](https://github.com/DataStructuresAndAlgorithms) as part of a SWE fellowship program.

 ---